HOStudioDevelopmentTeam/.github/profile/README.md

 - Ownership of a GitHub account

 ### 2 Team Rules
-- Do not engage in activities that harm the organisation
+- Do not engage in activities that harm this community
 - Do not engage in activities that harm the network
 - Do not attack other legitimate community
 - Do not harm national, collective interests, or the legal rights of other citizens